STORMWATER POLLUTION PREVENTION

 To keep the stormwater leaving your home or workplace clean, follow these simple guidelines:

-• Use pesticides and fertilizers sparingly, read labels carefully.
+Use pesticides and fertilizers sparingly, and read labels carefully.

-• Sweep up yard debris rather than hosing down areas.
+Sweep up yard debris from paved walks and driveways rather than hosing down these areas.
 Compost or recycle yard waste when possible.